techidaily/site-iphone-unlock/source/_posts/how-to-fix-auto-lock-greyed-out-on-iphone-13-mini-drfone-by-drfone-ios.md

 ### Focusing Features of Wondershare Dr.Fone

 1. For users who have [forgotten their Screen Time passcode](https://drfone.wondershare.com/unlock/how-to-turn-off-screen-time-without-passcode.html), Dr.Fone allows them to remove it without causing data loss.
-2. Fone has the ability to [remove Apple ID](https://drfone.wondershare.com/unlock/how-to-sign-out-of-apple-id-without-password.html)from your iOS device if you have forgotten its credentials.
+2. Fone has the ability to [remove Apple ID](https://drfone.wondershare.com/unlock/how-to-sign-out-of-apple-id-without-password.html) from your iOS device if you have forgotten its credentials.
 3. Buying a second-hand might involve iCloud Activation Lock, which Dr.Fone can bypass in minutes.

 ### Steps To Unlock Forgotten Notes Password iPhone via Wondershare Dr.Fone